xpnteam/xpnet/README.md

 6. Deploy into X-Plane.
 See below for more details.

 The XPLANESDKPATH environment variable tells the build where the X-Plane SDK has been installed.
-For instance, on my system I have it set like so:
+For instance:

 > XPLANESDKPATH=D:\Projects\XPlane\SDK

-That points to the location where I unzipped the X-Plane SDK; the subdirectories in that SDK directory are CHeaders, Delphi and Libraries.
+It should point to the location where you unzipped the X-Plane SDK; the subdirectories in that SDK directory are CHeaders, Delphi and Libraries.

 ## Writing a Plugin Class